 PM means particulate matter and 2.5 refers to its size — 2.5 microns or 30th diameter of a hair.
 The smaller size PM 2.5 of pollution makes it more lethal.
 Due to their small size, these particles enter the human body through inhalation and cause lung, heart attack and stroke.
 According to a study, it also causes oxidative stress in the human body, which is linked to diseases ranging from Parkinson's to cancer.
 Air pollution also adversely affects the brain development of children.
 Research by Salvi and Kumar (2021), reveals that one out of three school-going children suffer from asthma due to high levels of air pollution in Delhi.
 Children's lungs are also affected by air pollution.

-Most European countries took a lead in the Industrial Revolution.
+Most European countries took the lead in the Industrial Revolution.
 At that time, the people in these countries linked increased air pollution to economic development.
 In December 1873, London was blanketed for a week in yellow fog (smog) so thick that people could not see their feet.
 “Ladies and gentlemen,” Mark Twain addressed his audience in a public lecture at that time, “I hear you, and so know that you are here and I am here, too, notwithstanding I am not visible”.
 He was of the opinion that this is a sign of economic development.

 This development resulted in 780 deaths in London that year.
 In England, another heavy smog episode that happened in 1952, when 4000 people died in one week due to air pollution and another 8000 people died in the next month due to the negative effects of air pollution, but after learning lessons from that incident, the government of England decided to deal with air pollution by enacting and enforcing strict laws.

 Most of the pollution is caused by fossil fuels and vehicles.
 Almost all European countries have smartened up public transport to reduce the number of private vehicles so that people prefer public vehicles to private vehicles.
 The Indian government should also take lessons from European countries to smarten up the public transport system across the country.
-With the facility of public transport, on the one hand there will be relief from air pollution, on the other hand there will be a reduction in the emission of greenhouse gases, which will also make it easier to control the increasing temperature.
+With the facility of public transport, on the one hand, there will be relief from air pollution, on the other hand, there will be a reduction in the emission of greenhouse gases, which will also make it easier to control the increasing temperature.

 Along with this, the Union and State governments should ensure installation of air purifiers in industrial units.
 The defaulting units should be fined.
 Proper arrangements should be made at construction sites so that dust and soil particles do not pollute the environment.
 Garbage heaps should be compacted using scientific methods.
 Electricity should be generated from renewable sources instead of coal.
 The number of trees should be increased to such an extent that area under forest cover becomes one third of the total area of the country.
 The Union and State governments should also keep a separate fund in the annual budget to deal with air pollution problems.